TRON-Bioinformatics/tronflow-bam-preprocessing/README.md

     main.nf --input_files input_files

 Input:
+    * --input_bam: the path to a single BAM (this option is not compatible with --input_files)
-    * --input_files: the path to a tab-separated values file containing in each row the sample name, sample type (eg: tumor or normal) and path to the BAM file
+    * --input_files: the path to a tab-separated values file containing in each row the sample name, sample type (eg: tumor or normal) and path to the BAM file (this option is not compatible with --input_bam)
     Sample type will be added to the BAM header @SN sample name The input file does not have header!
     Example input file: